SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 * **Money** is an IOU of the issuer.
 Whatever the issuer promises in redemption for the IOU dictates (perhaps subjectively) the *value* of the money (what it is worth to you, how much effort you will be prepared to obtain their IOU.)

 Notice no such thing as a "bank" is yet mentioned.
-Money can indeed exist without banks, but an IOU does require some sort of record keeper, even it is you keeping the record in your head.
+Money can indeed exist without banks, but an IOU does require some sort of record keeper, even if it is you keeping the record in your head.
 In the real world these are normally banks, or one of the functions of banks.

 We then have new term to define, for *state currency* or